justinj/communic8/README.md

 ##Quick usage example

-The general idea is that PICO-8 exposes RPCs (Remote Procedure Calls), which JavaScript can call into.
+The general idea is that PICO-8 exposes messages that it can receive (RPC/Remote Procedure Calls), which JavaScript can call into.

 For this example, we'll just set up a little function inside PICO-8 that returns the sum of two numbers.